Newbury (UK Parliament constituency)

-Newbury is a constituency represented in the House of Commons of the UK Parliament from 2019 by Laura Farris, a Conservative.
+Newbury is a constituency of the Parliament of the United Kingdom, located in the English county of Berkshire.
 It was created by the Redistribution of Seats Act 1885 and has been in continual existence since then.
+It has been represented by Lee Dillon of the Liberal Democrats since 2024.

 Constituency profile

 The constituency consists of most of West Berkshire and includes Newbury, Thatcham and Hungerford.
 To the east, the rest of West Berkshire is incorporated into the Wokingham and Reading West constituencies.

 Since its creation it has been a Conservative or Liberal/Liberal Democrat seat, sometimes seemingly marginal and sometimes seen as a safe seat, with a tendency towards being Conservative.
 West Berkshire which is similar to its neighbours has a rather thriving economy with the headquarters of the communications company Vodafone that has created a cluster of around 80 mobile phone related businesses in Newbury, while the Lambourn area is the second most important centre for the racehorse industry in Great Britain, employing over 800 people directly, and producing an annual income of £20 million.

-West Berkshire is also home to Atomic Weapons Establishment, near Aldermaston, Wolseley plc, Bayer and PepsiCo.
+West Berkshire is also home to Atomic Weapons Establishment, near Aldermaston, Wolseley plc and PepsiCo.
 There are high proportions of detached and semi-detached housing, and lower than average dependency on social housing.
-The seat includes the former family home of Catherine, Duchess of Cambridge, wife of Prince William, Duke of Cambridge in Bucklebury.